omegat-org/omegat/release/readme.txt

 And get a feel of what is going on in the OmegaT world...

   OmegaT is the original work of Keith Godfrey.
-  Marc Prior is the coordinator of the OmegaT project.
+  Didier Briel is the OmegaT project manager.

 Previous contributors include:
 (alphabetical order)